mcdonc/.nixconfig/videos/musnix2/script.rst

 audio device's hardware monitoring, but if I didn't have the hardware monitoring to compare it to, I would believe it was realtime.
 It's just a hair off.

-To put the nail in the coffin of my Hackintosh, I've set up yabridge which allowed me to get Arturia Collection and EZDrummer running.
-Then, I overrode the LXVST path to pick up changes made by yabridge.
-Both have some weird graphical glitches, but they work.